w3f/Grants-Program/applications/Aisland-Docusign.md

 8) Enhanced templates, to manage also private templates.

 Technology Stack:
-- The blockhain side is based on a custom pallet named [docusign](https://github.com/aisland-dao/aisland-node/tree/main/pallets/docusign).
+- The blockhain side is based on a custom pallet named [docsign](https://github.com/aisland-dao/aisland-node/tree/main/pallets/docsig).

-- The [Dapp](https://github.com/aisland-dao/docusign) is built on HTML,CSS and vanilla javascript for the client side.
+- The [Dapp](https://github.com/aisland-dao/docsig) is built on HTML,CSS and vanilla javascript for the client side.
 It's built with Javascript/Nodejs for the Server component.
-It's working with Polkdato Extension and Subwallet.
+It's working with Polkdatot Extension and Subwallet.

 Requirements:
 - Nodejs